 Institutions are provided each semester with a set number of rooms for foreign or exchange students.
 Each higher education institute is responsible for allocating rooms; the student union has no influence in this area.
 Application for a room is made directly via the institution, together with the application for admission.

-You must vacate your room at the latest on the day the contract ends and before 12:00.
+The handover of your room must take place no later than the day your contract ends, 12 o'clock .
 If this is a Saturday, Sunday or an official bank holiday, then handover of the room takes place on the working day prior to this, before 12:00 (general rental conditions, clause 15).
 Moving out can only take place during the caretaker's working hours (Mo-Fr).
 Please arrange an appointment with your caretaker at least 14 days before you plan to move out.
 Your room will be checked for damages and cleanliness during this appointment and there will also be a moving out protocol to follow.
 All keys must be handed over.
-You may no longer enter your room once you have moved out.
+You may no longer enter your room once you have moved out and have returned the key.

 Is not included as part of the room - you must bring it with you or buy it from the central caretakers offices in Neuenheimer Feld 684.